 - a.
-Any NSCA member in good standing may win a Regional Championship. - b.
-To be eligible for class prizes, monies and/or awards at Regional Championships, a shooter must have shot a minimum of 300 registered 12 gauge & sub-gauge combined targets in the current year, prior to the shoot.
+Any NSCA member in good standing may win a Regional Championship. - at Regional Championships, a shooter currently in AA, A, B, C, D, or E classes must have shot a minimum of 300 registered 12 gauge & sub-gauge combined targets in the current year, prior to the shoot.
 Minimum target requirements are for 12 gauge events only.
 League and monthly targets no longer count towards penalty class minimums.
 The Preliminary Events do not count towards minimum targets unless they are held under a separate shoot number.
 If a shooter does not have a minimum of 300 12 gauge & sub-gauge combined targets, he/she shall shoot every 12 gauge event at the shoot and win prizes, monies and/or awards in a penalty class, one class above his/her current class.
+There is no penalty class for master class shooters. - 1) The previous year's last quarter (October 1 December 31) of a shooter's shoot history will count toward target minimums in the new shoot year. - c.
+Following the Regional Championships, all shooters who were placed in a penalty class as a result of their failure to meet the 300 registered target requirement, will return to their original class, with the following exceptions: if the shooter earns a punch or punches in the penalty class they will remain in that penalty class for the remainder of the shoot year.
+Example: If the shooter was originally in class D and the newly assigned higher class, based on penalty class, is class C, and if the shooter subsequently wins sufficient punches in the event, he will advance to class B.

-- 1) The previous year's last quarter (October 1 December 31) of a shooter's shoot history will count toward target minimums in the new shoot year. - who were placed in a penalty class as a result of their failure to meet the 300 registered target requirement, will return to their original class, with the following exceptions: if the shooter earns a punch or punches in the penalty class they will remain in that penalty class for the remainder of the shoot year.
-Example: If the shooter was originally in class E and the newly assigned higher class, based on penalty class, is class D, and if the shooter subsequently wins sufficient punches in the event, he will advance to class C. - d.
+d.
 There are no minimum target requirement for sub-gauge events to be eligible for prizes, monies and or awards.